imatix/gsl/README.md

 In general, scopes may be referred to in a variety of ways: by alias, by number or implicitly.
 When referring to a scope by its alias name, open scopes are searched, from innermost to outermost, for a scope with the specified name.
 If there is more than one scope with the same name, only the innermost can be referred to by name.
 In addition, scopes may be declared with no alias, in which case they cannot be referred to by name.

 When referring to a scope by number, 1 refers to the outermost scope, 2 to the second outermost scope and so on.
 Alternatively 0 refers to the innermost scope (this is very useful), -1 refers to the second innermost scope and so on.
 In fact the situation is slightly more complicated than this.
-Scopes may be declared as 'unstacked`, meaning that they do not appear in the sequence of numbers, either positive or negative.
+Scopes may be declared as 'unstacked', meaning that they do not appear in the sequence of numbers, either positive or negative.

 A unstacked scope with no alias could not be referred to at all and is thus disallowed.